gdavila/gdavila/README.md

 ### About this repo

-This repo mainly contains some code I use in my daily work as **Media Solution Architect** and from previous professional experiences.
+This repo mainly contains some code I use in my daily work as **Media Tech Architect** and from previous professional experiences.

 Some of my main contributions (or at least the best documented):